jgaffiot/coding-game/README.md

-# coding-game
+# Coding Game

-Coding game challenges
+Attemps to the Coding game challenges.

+Currently, only Code Buster has been tempted.